That all students would:

 develop a plan for life after graduation,

 have the tools necessary to implement their unique plan,

 and be provided ample opportunity to execute their vocational plan,

 as we educate them as whole persons who build the church and benefit society worldwide.

-We call the journey to student's future, the process.
-Sometimes this process seems a bit random or even chaotic.
+Sometimes the journey to a student's future can seem a bit random or even chaotic.
 And that is true, but only because just as students are constantly changing, so are their vocational aspirations.
 Once students discover that, they will begin to see how all of the pieces are actually connected to each other.
 It looks something like this:

 Research shows that career paths aren't as linear as they used to be.
 The average person will change jobs 10-15 times in the course of their career, and their career journey will be constantly evolving.
 So why would the journey to that first job and beyond be a simple four step plan?
 It’s not, and that's ok!
 Through this lifelong process, grit, resilience, and adaptability will develop as students navigate their own unique career plan.
 All along the way, the Center for Vocation and Career team will be right beside them.